bramiozo/RexR/README.md

 * use entity linking to fetch relevant journal papers
 * build domain specific word embeddings for medical graph search
 * use Siamese neural-network to get rid of the cohort bias
-* add autoencoder for feature reduction
 * add functionality for the practitioner to draw a decision plane to manually create a predictor
+* add visualisation of phenotypical manifolds in omics-space and position of patient in that space.
 * Neuro-conditional random field for tumor detection(research.baidu.com/Blog/index-view?id=104)

 # funds